Basic Law Enforcement Training

 Courses you'll take

-This program utilizes State-commission-mandated topics and methods of instruction totaling 632 hours.
+This program utilizes State-commission-mandated topics and methods of instruction.
 General subjects include, but are not limited to, criminal, juvenile, civil, traffic, and alcoholic beverage laws; investigative, patrol, custody, and court procedures; emergency responses; and ethics and community relations.

 What you'll gain

-Successful graduates receive a curriculum certificate and are qualified to take certification examinations mandated by the North Carolina Criminal Justice Education and Training Standards Commission and/or the North Carolina Sheriffs’ Education and Training Standards Commission.
+Students must successfully complete and pass all units of study mandated by the North Carolina Criminal Justice Education and Training Standards Commission and the North Carolina Sheriffs' Education and Training Standards Comission to receive a certificate.

 Upon successful completion of this program, the student should be able to: